-Whether your surgery is done on an outpatient or inpatient basis, you should arrange for someone to drive you home after your surgery and to help you out for a day or two after you leave the hospital, if needed.
+Whether your forehead lift is done in an outpatient facility or in the hospital, you should arrange for someone to drive you home after your surgery and to help you out for a day or two.

 Where Your Surgery Will Be Performed

 A forehead lift is usually done in a surgeon’s office-based facility or an outpatient surgery center.
 However, it is occasionally done in the hospital.